cpauvert/mi-atlas/docs/content/pages/framework.rst

     Answers to the questions of the framework are to be supported by peer-reviewed literature.
 References to relevant articles are then included along the catalog entry.

-For more details on the framework definitions, have a look at the `README <https://github.com/cpauvert/mi-atlas/blob/main/README.md#attributes-of-microbial-interactions>`_ on the projec repository and the original `article <https://doi.org/10.1093/femsle/fnz125>`_.
+For more details on the framework definitions, have a look at the `README <https://github.com/cpauvert/mi-atlas/blob/main/README.md#attributes-of-microbial-interactions>`_ on the project repository and the original `article <https://doi.org/10.1093/femsle/fnz125>`_.